Medical Schools That Accept Low GPA

 Our medical school, located in Aruba, accepts prospective students with a GPA of 3.0 or above.
 Additionally, AUSOMA has a flexible acceptance policy for students from all countries.
 We offer guidance and support for visa application to Aruba too.

-Now you know there are medical schools that accept low GPA, let’s discuss how to apply.
+Now you know there are medical schools that accept low GPA.
+Now let’s discuss how to apply.
 You can overcome the drawback of a low GPA through persistence and strategic planning.

 Firstly, aim to collect as much clinical experience as you can to demonstrate your commitment.
-If you can’t find employment opportunities, volunteer instead.
+If you can’t find employment opportunities for clinical experience, volunteer instead.
 Consistency is critical: you don’t want significant gaps in time when you weren’t seeking to further your medical knowledge.

 Try to find a mentor who will guide you through the application process, such as preparing for the MCAT.

-Last but not least, your personal statement matters—write one that’s bound to impress the admissions committee.
-Highlight your clinical experience as well as your unique reasons for wanting to become a doctor.
+Lastly, impress the admissions committee by writing a personal statement that matters.
+Highlight your clinical experience in your personal statement.
+Also, highlight your unique reasons for wanting to become a doctor.

 Do extensive research on your target medical school to learn what values they appreciate, and tie them into your statement.